nobu-shopify/hydrogen-demo-customerapi-2023-07-28/README.md

+# Shopify Customer Account API Hydrogen demo

+This code is closely following [Using the Customer Account API with Hydrogen](https://shopify.dev/docs/custom-storefronts/building-with-the-customer-account-api/hydrogen).
+Please check it out for step-by-step instructions.

+**Requirements:**
+Set the following EXTRA env variables in Admin -> Hydrogen channel -> (your_hydrogen_storefront) -> More actions -> Storefront settings -> Environments and variables:
+- SHOPIFY_STORE_ID = (your store ID, typically 12-digit number)

 # Hydrogen template: Demo Store

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **full-featured setup** of components, queries and tooling to get started with Hydrogen.